THERE’S MORE TO SCHEVENINGEN BEACH RESORT THAN JUST BOOTSCOOTING:

 We squeezed our way to the beachfront to find yet another group of people, a smaller one though, bootscooting as well.
 What’s happening in this part of the Netherlands I wondered, why is everyone bootscooting in Scheveningen – there wasn’t any billboard or poster advertising any event.
 I was relieved to find out later that we weren’t in some kind of time warp and that we had actually walked into a Scheveningen “Western Experience” – a country and western festival with live music and line dancing.

 So once we had gotten over the ‘bootscooting’ puzzle, we were then able to focus on what else Scheveningen had to offer.
-The magnificent Kurhaus Hotel is one of the attractions on the
+The magnificent Grand Hotel Amrath Kurhaus Hotel is one of the attractions on the Scheveningen Boulevard.

-Scheveningen Boulevard.
-This grand hotel is part of the posh Steigenberger hotel chain and it is also the nerve center of all the action in Scheveningen.
+This grand hotel is part of the posh Steigenberger Hotel chain and it is also the nerve center of all the action in Scheveningen.
 While the bootscooters may be the centre of attention today, at other times they’ve had stars like The Rolling Stones, Pavarotti and others performing here.
 And the Kurhaus Hotel also boasts many famous clientele.

 The gigantic Scheveningen Pier is an interesting walkway that stretches from the boulevard into the sea.
 The Pier was very popular with visitors and you could have a view of the North Sea from the top of the platform at the end of the pier.
 There was a restaurant, a casino, a bungee jumping platform as well as a fun house for children.
 Unfortunately the Pier was closed in 2013 due to safety concerns, but is expected to reopen to the public in Spring 2015.